-Charles is a great ambassador for the Cape Ann School.
+Charles Movalli is a great ambassador for the Cape Ann School.
 Cape Ann is the longest active artist colony in the United States.
-No surprise.
-The place is one painting after another, just waiting to be painted.
-After all this time, you’d think the nay-sayers of art, the It’s-all-been-done crowd, might have a point, but Motif #1 still draws painters, who are still doing something that’s never been done before.
-Charles’ lecture on the Cape Ann School is not to be missed.
-Winslow Homer, Childe Hassam, Edward Hopper, John Sloan, Emile Gruppe are a few of the regulars going back nearly 200 years.
-Gloucester and Rockport are plagued by picturesqueness.
-It’s catching.
-Trash bins may even be lovely.
+That it has flourished for so long comes as no surprise, for the landscape is one painting after another, just waiting to be painted.
+After all this time, you’d think the nay-sayers of art, the It’s-all-been-done crowd, might have a point, but Motif #1 still draws painters, each of whom produce artworks that are distinct, unique, and groundbreaking.

-The focus of the artists Charles admired and learned from as a young painter (Emile Gruppe, Carl Peters, Aldro Hibbard) was composition, and his paintings have a solid structure even amid dinghies bobbing at the dock and buildings listing under their years.
+The artists Charles admired and learned from as a young painter (Emile Gruppe, Carl Peters, Aldro Hibbard) all heavily focused on composition, and thus his paintings have a solid structure even amid dinghies bobbing at the dock and buildings listing under the weight of their years.

 An article on his own work appeared in American Artist, June, 1986.
 His work has also appeared in Frank Webb’s Dynamic Composition, Wendon Blake’s Artist’s Guide to Using Color, and Stephen Doherty’s Handbook to Landscape Painting.The following slide show is a gift to all of us from Charles himself, chronicling his years of teaching workshops.
 All painters out there will relate to his choice of accompanying music – we can’t always get what we want!
 Thank you to Dale Ratcliff for all her photos throughout the years of her husband’s workshop-related travels.